Joh221105/recipe-share-mern/README.md

 - Search and Filter: Search for recipes filtering by name or tags.
 - Authentication: Secure login and registration process.
 - User Dashboard: Manage personal recipes and updates profile settings.
+- Discover and Save Recipes: Search and save recipes created by other users.

 ## Planned Features:
-- Like, comment, and bookmark recipes
+- comment on recipes
 - Search and follow other users
 - Responsive design across devices
 - Filter recipes by time to cook